-Freshman Year, Fall Semester

 MG 211 Introduction to Management

 CI 211 Computer-based Systems

 EN 112 College Writing & Research

 MA 113 College Algebra

 SH 111 Dynamics of Oral Communication (or SH

 221)

-FS 101 Freshman Seminar
+FS 111 Freshman Seminar I

-Freshman Year, Spring Semester

 MK 114 Basic Marketing

 BU 213 Business Law I

 EN 113 Intro to Literary Form

 MA 116 Finite Mathematics

 (or MA 114 Precalculus)

 SH/BU 112 Effective Business Communication

-Sophomore Yea r, Fall Semester
+FS 112 Freshman Seminar II

+The Mathematics program is designed to enable students to acquire an appreciation for mathematics by studying and working with some of the modern and ancient ideas in the field.
+Students preparing to teach mathematics will be competent in those areas specifically recommended by the Committee on the Undergraduate Program in Mathematics and the National Council of Teachers of Mathematics.

+Students majoring in Mathematics may also elect a specialization in Actuarial Science or, through a cooperative arrangement with Manhattan College School of Engineering, a Pre-Engineering Option.
+In sopnomore year, spring semesiei

+Conhomore Vear Enrind Comester

+S Any "Science" course

+MK Marketing course

+MA 225 Introduction to Statistics

+EC 211 Macroeconomics

 AC 111 Financial Accounting

-EC 211 Macroeconomics

-MA 225 Introduction to Statistics

-MK Marketing course

-S Any "Science" course

-Sophomore Yea r, Spring Semester

 AC 112 Managerial Accounting

 EC 212 Microeconomics

 MK Marketing course

 V Any "Values" course

 V or S Any "Values" or "Science"

-Junior Year, Fal

 FN 226 Principles of Finance

 MG 355 International Management

 C Any "Classical" course

-С М Any "Medieval" course
+M Any "Medieval" course

 Elective Free elective

-Junior Year, Spi

 MG 310 Business, Society, Corporate Values

 MG 343 Sales Management

 P Any "Present" course

 V or S Any "Values" or "Science"

 Elective Free elective

-Senior Year, Fal II Semester

 C/M/P Any C, M, or P course

 LA Elect.
 Liberal Arts elective course

 MK 441 Market Research

 MG 345 Marketing Management

 MG 474 Business Policy and Managerial Decision

 Making

-Senior Year, Spring Semester

 LA Elect.
 Liberal Arts elective course

 LA Elect.
 Liberal Arts elective course

 EMG Any Management course

 Elective Free elective

 Elective Free elective

-o in the Fall or String semesters

-Mathematics

-- The Mathematics program is designed to enable students to acquire an appreciation for mathematics by studying and working with some of the modern and ancient ideas in the field.
-Students preparing to teach mathematics will be competent in those areas specifically recommended by the Committee on the Undergraduate Program in Mathematics and the National Council of Teachers of Mathematics. - Students majoring in Mathematics may also elect a specialization in Actuarial Science or, through a cooperative arrangement with Manhattan College School of Engineering, a Pre-Engineering Option.
-In the Actuarial Science specialization, a program of appropriate Mathematics courses is supported by selected courses offered in the Business Division.
-A culminating seminar (MA 465) helps to prepare the student for the first Actuarial examination. - The Pre-Engineering Option enables the student to earn, in an integrated 5-year sequence of study, both the B.A. degree in Mathematics from Dominican College and a B.E. degree in Engineering from Manhattan College.
+the Actuarial Science specialization, a program of appropriate Mathematics courses is supported by selected courses offered in the Business Division.
+A culminating seminar (MA 465) helps to prepare the student for the first Actuarial examination.

+The Pre-Engineering Option enables the student to earn, in an integrated 5-year sequence of study, both the B.A. degree in Mathematics from Dominican College and a B.E. degree in Engineering from Manhattan College.
 The student spends the first 3 years of the sequence at Dominican, completing the General Education requirements, the Mathematics major, and specific foundation courses in the sciences.
-The final two years, at Manhattan, are devoted to the Engineering core and a specialization in either Civil, Electrical, or Mechanical Engineering. - All freshmen entering the College are given a placement test in mathematics to determine an appropriate course assignment.
+The final two years, at Manhattan, are devoted to the Engineering core and a specialization in Civil, Electrical, or Mechanical Engineering.

+All freshmen entering the College are given a placement test in mathematics to determine an appropriate course assignment.
 Transfer students with no transferable college mathematics are also given the placement test if they have a mathematics requirement as part of their program (Business Administration, Teacher Education) or if they plan to enroll in a mathematics course.
-All Nursing transfer students also take the mathematics placement examination. - Students will be expected to maintain a 2.5 average in Mathematics and in the overall cumulative index.
+All Nursing transfer students also take the mathematics placement examination.

+Students will be expected to maintain a 2.5 average in Mathematics and in the overall cumulative index.
 Other grade expectations apply for students seeking teacher certification: see Catalog section for Teacher Education.